Gymnastics

 Jahn and a number of others were later arrested for their political views.
 When some of his assistants fled Europe during the 1820s, they moved to the United States, where they began instructing young men in gymnastics.
 Other European immigrants arrived with a love of gymnastics and formed new clubs.
 These clubs were focused on fitness rather than competition.

 The first major gymnastics competition, Turnfest, took place in Germany in 1860.
-Members of American gymnastics clubs took part in the 1861 event, and in subsequent Turnfests.
+Members of American gymnastics clubs took part in the 1861 event and in subsequent Turnfests.
 When the Olympic Games were revived in 1896, gymnastics gained another competitive venue, at least for male athletes.
 Women did not compete in Olympic gymnastics until 1928.

 Rules and Regulations

-Men and women compete in a number of individual and team events.
+Today, men and women compete in a number of individual and team events.
 Some events also include group performances, such as a six-person rhythmic gymnastics event.

 Women compete in four artistic events—balance beam, floor exercise, uneven bars, and vault—as well as rhythmic gymnastics and tumbling.
 Balance beam involves a number of acrobatic and dance skills on a beam that is four inches wide.
 Floor exercise is a demonstration to music of acrobatic moves, with the added element of dance, and is highly individualized.
-Gymnasts competing in uneven bars frequently flip and swing from two parallel bars, set at different heights.
+Gymnasts competing in uneven bars frequently flip and swing from two parallel bars set at different heights.
 The vault event involves a springboard and table that athletes use to vault themselves into the air; they perform flips and twists before landing.
 Rhythmic gymnastics and tumbling involve acrobatics; rhythmic gymnastics may involve items such as ribbons, and the routine is set to music.

 Men compete in six artistic events—floor exercise, horizontal bar, parallel bars, pommel horse, still rings, and vault—as well as tumbling.
 Most events are designed to highlight physical strength.
 Floor exercise for men is a routine set to music and involves artistry and acrobatics as the athletes make mandatory passes across the floor area.
 The high bar (horizontal bar) event involves swings and turns on a bar that is about nine feet high.
 Men's parallel bar exercises use bars at the same height for a series of swings and flights.
 Pommel horse involves circular movements and scissors elements.
 The still rings, which are suspended from cables, should remain still and steady as the gymnast performs moves during this event.
 The vault event for men is similar to the women's event, with athletes using a springboard and pushing off from the table to complete twists and flips.

 Both men and women compete in trampoline.
-At world championship competitions, events include double mini-trampoline and synchronized trampoline, which involves teams of two gymnasts competing side by side on two trampolines.
+At world championship competitions, events include double mini-trampoline and synchronized trampoline, which involves teams of two gymnasts competing side-by-side on two trampolines.

 A primary concern in competition is to "stick the landing."
 This means the gymnast lands with feet together and does not hop or step.
 Judges deduct points for faulty landings.

-Many competitions use four judges, and drop the highest and lowest scores.
-Although judges have guidelines, the scores are subjective, because the athletes are judged for the feats they perform as well as the grace they exhibit.
+Many competitions use four judges and drop the highest and lowest scores.
+Although judges have guidelines, the scores are subjective because the athletes are judged for the feats they perform as well as the grace they exhibit.

 Strategy and Tactics